andrei-dragan/Planes/README.md

 - In addition to the console-based user interface required, also implement a graphical user interface (GUI) for the program
 - To receive the bonus, both user interfaces (menu-based and graphical) must use the same program layers.
 You have to be able to start the application with either user interface
 ## AI Bonus (0.2P)
-- Implement computer AI using a [minimax algorithm](https://en.wikipedia.org/wiki/Minimax).
-Computer play should be competitive against the human player
-- In the case where minimax cannot be applied (e.g. Battleship, which is not a [complete information](https://en.wikipedia.org/wiki/Complete_information) game), find a suitable alternative; talk to your lab professor about the bonus possibility in this case
+- In the case where minimax cannot be applied (e.g. Battleship, which is not a [complete information](https://en.wikipedia.org/wiki/Complete_information) game), find a suitable alternative;

 ## Problem Statement
 ### Planes